-We have recently surveyed the whole of Brunel University on this basis.
+We have recently surveyed Brunel University and Rutherford Appletion Laboratories in Oxfordshire on this basis.

 Our approach to DDA is based on a thorough understanding of the nature of disability, both physical and mental, and the difficulties that disabled people confront whilst using buildings.

 Compliance with the Approved Document; Part M of Building Regulations does not equate to compliance with The Equality Act 2010 and associated ACOPs.
 The Act is concerned with equality and inclusivity within an organisation, not just physical alterations to buildings.

 The Act requires the service provider to make reasonable steps to overcome physical features, which make it impossible or unreasonably difficult for disabled people to use a service by reasonable alternative methods.
 The Disability Rights Commission has published a Code of Practice for Guidance in defining what reasonable steps means.
 Without intending to be exhaustive, the following are some of the factors, which may be taken into account when considering what is reasonable:

 • Whether taking any particular steps would be effective in overcoming the difficulty that disabled people face in accessing services

 • The extent to which it is practicable for the service provider to take the steps

 • The financial and other costs of making the adjustment

 • The extent of any disruption which taking the steps would cause